 Let’s begin our investigation to find out the truth of the matter.

-For those who believe that they will never experience death the following verses would seem to indicate the opposite:
+For those who believe that they will never experience death, the following verses explicitly indicate the opposite:

 And just as IT IS APPOINTED FOR MEN TO DIE ONCE, and after that comes judgment.
 (Hebrews 9:27)

 Therefore as sin came into the world through one man and death through sin, and SO DEATH SPREAD TO ALL MEN because all men sinned.
 (Romans 5:12)

 FOR AS IN ADAM ALL DIE, so also in messiah shall all be made alive.
 (1 Corinthians 15:22)